javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 In this tutorial we will enable both ReDoc and Swagger UI to generate web UIs for our API, but you'll most likely only use one of these.

-The API definition in snippet above references something called `UserController`, which doesn't exist.
+The API definition in the snippet above references something called `UserController`, which doesn't exist.
 Let's create a skeleton:

 {% capture java %}